fluidware/fluidsurveys-docs/chapters/Dashboard/index.rst

    * - 2.
 Quick Links
      - Manage users, billing, passwords, change email address, etc.
    * - 3.
 Get Help
-     - Whenever aquestion arises that requires the attention, or assistance of a FluidSurveys support member, which includes the ability to track any previous support history requests, click "Get Help" Our response times range from 30 minutes to 1 hour
+     - Whenever a question arises that requires the attention, or assistance of a FluidSurveys support member, which includes the ability to track any previous support history requests, click "Get Help" Our response times range from 30 minutes to 1 hour

 Over time, the more surveys you create, you will start to see your Surveys Dashboard slowly fill up.
 A populated Surveys Dashboard presents a few new options: